crkntk/restaurant_flow/README.md

       If the last request has been consumed AND production is complete:

       prints final production/consumption history

+      prints out a table of time metrics per type of request and another table of time metrics per consumer type see log.h and log.cpp for info

       posts the barrier semaphore to allow main() to exit